Fair Play in the Newsroom: Actor-Based Filtering Gender Discrimination in Text Corpora: Corpus-Balancing of taz2024full

+Across the unfiltered corpus, men dominate both actor counts and mention frequencies (Figure~\ref{fig:combined_mentions_actors_before}).
+These asymmetries are reflected not only in absolute representation but also in discursive positioning.
+Men appear more often in subject roles (cf. Figure~\ref{fig:subject_vs_object_before}) and as speakers in direct quotations (cf. Figure~\ref{fig:direct_vs_indirect_before}), while women are more frequently placed in object positions (cf. Figure~\ref{fig:subject_vs_object_before}) or paraphrased through indirect quotes (cf. Figure~\ref{fig:direct_vs_indirect_before}).

-Finally, the overall distribution of gender representation per article (Figure~\ref{fig:ratio_before}) is highly polarised: many articles reference either only male-coded or only female-coded actors.
-This reinforces the need for corpus-level balancing, as it shows that article-level imbalance is not just a matter of aggregate statistics but of individual article composition.
+At the article level, gender representation is highly polarised: many texts reference either only male-coded or only female-coded actors (Figure~\ref{fig:ratio_before}).
+This shows that imbalance is not simply an aggregate effect but is embedded in the composition of individual articles.